thiago95macedo/weth/addons/website_event/README.md

 ### Optimize: from Ads to Conversions

-Create new landing pages easily with the Odoo inline editing feature.
+Create new landing pages easily with the WETH inline editing feature.
 Send visitors of your different marketing campaigns to event landing pages to optimize conversions.

 And Much More...
 ----------------